 To account for the potential of strategic responses by actors accused of misconduct, we suggest adopting a discursive perspective of misconduct.
-Because 'morality originates from and is situated in every day discourse' (Shadnam & Lawrence, 2011, p.
-384), we see discourse as central to the process of the social construction of misconduct.
+Because "morality originates from and is situated in every day discourse" (Shadnam & Lawrence, 2011: 384), we see discourse as central to the process of the social construction of misconduct.
 Audiences collectively construct misconduct through discourses (Clemente & Gabbioneta, 2017).
-Misconduct is constructed when audiences generate discourses that designate a behaviour as crossing the line between right and wrong, and consequently as condemnable (Roulet, 2020).
-After an accusation of organizational misconduct has been made - for example, through the media pointing out a transgression (Palmer, Greenwood, & Smith-Crowe, 2016; Roulet & Clemente, 2018) - there is the opportunity for such discourses to emerge (Adut, 2005).
-In addition to evaluating whether the behaviour crossed the line between right and wrong - thereby constructing its moral status - these discourses also determine who should be held accountable for the misbehaviour and thus attribute responsibility (Allport, 1979).
-The identification of responsible parties relies on discourses because of ambiguity in the attributional process (Jacquart & Antonakis, 2015): external and internal audiences can both only make more or less plausible inferences about who is responsible for misconduct (Johansen, Aggerholm, & Frandsen, 2012).
-Therefore, both the moral evaluation of the scrutinized behaviour and the attribution of responsibility for that behaviour will originate from discourses that emerge following the accusation.
+Misconduct is constructed when audiences generate discourses that designate a behavior as crossing the line between right and wrong, and consequently as condemnable (Roulet, 2020).
+After an accusation of organizational misconduct has been made - for example, through the media pointing out a transgression (Palmer et al., 2016; Roulet & Clemente, 2018) - there is the opportunity for such discourses to emerge (Adut, 2005).
+As well as evaluating whether the behavior crossed the line between right and wrong, thereby constructing its moral status, these discourses also determine who should be held accountable for the misbehavior and thus attribute responsibility (Allport, 1979).
+The identification of responsible parties relies on discourses because of ambiguity in the attributional process (Jacquart & Antonakis, 2015): external and internal audiences can both only make more or less plausible inferences about who is responsible for misconduct (Johansen, Aggerholm & Frandsen, 2012).
+Therefore, both the moral evaluation of the scrutinized behavior and the attribution of responsibility for that behavior will originate from discourses that emerge following the accusation.
 This characteristic in turn enables the accused actors to produce their own discourses with the aim of influencing the social construction of misconduct by audiences.

 We therefore turn our focus to the discursive reactions of the accused organization and its members following an accusation of misconduct.
 As the ambiguity inherent in such accusations opens space for discursive reactions, organizations at risk of being held responsible commonly generate discourses that attribute responsibility to others in order to avoid reputational penalties from being caught misbehaving (Coombs, 2007a).
 Unfolding crises can also trigger blaming processes between organizational members when organizations are held responsible for misconduct (Gabriel, 2012; Gephart, 1993).
-This is because it is not just organizations that suffer a significant reputation penalty when they are seen to be responsible for misconduct (Coombs & Holladay, 2006), but individual members can also suffer adverse outcomes, even after disassociating themselves from the tainted organization (Pozner & Harris, 2016; Wiesenfeld, Wurthmann, & Hambrick, 2008).
-This context - in which both the accused organization and its members are at risk of being blamed - is characterized by different types of ambiguity: ambiguity regarding the attribution of responsibility (Crocker, Voelkl, Testa, & Major, 1991) and ambiguity regarding the moral judgement of wrongdoing (Shadnam & Lawrence, 2011).
-Organizations and their members are both likely to take this ambiguity into account when deciding to engage in discursive strategies which aim to minimize the consequences of the blame they are exposed to.
-We use the term 'blame game' to refer to this collective and discursive phenomenon of social actors instrumentally positioning themselves to protect themselves and deflect blame.
-The Cambridge dictionary defines a blame game as 'a situation in which people try to blame each other for something bad that has happened.'
+This is because it is not just organizations that suffer a significant reputation penalty when they are seen to be responsible for misconduct (Coombs & Holladay, 2006), but individual members can also suffer adverse outcomes, even after disassociating themselves from the tainted organization (Wiesenfeld et al., 2008; Pozner & Harris, 2016).
+This context - in which both the accused organization and its members are at risk of being blamed - is characterized by different types of ambiguity: ambiguity regarding the attribution of responsibility (Crocker et al., 1991) and ambiguity regarding the moral judgment of wrongdoing (Shadnam & Lawrence, 2011).
+Organizations and their members are both likely to take this ambiguity into account when deciding to engage in discursive strategies which aim to minimize the consequences of the blame they are exposed too.
+We use the term "blame game" to refer to this collective and discursive phenomenon of social actors instrumentally positioning themselves to protect themselves and deflect blame.
+The Cambridge dictionary defines blame "a situation in а game as which people try to blame each other for something bad that has happened."
 We theorize blame games as sequences of discursive strategies aimed at deflecting blame, through which organizations and their members respond to accusations of misconduct.